Nazeer2013/nd00333-capstone/README.md

 The problem of __Data imbalance__ and __Overfitting__ is in the way of building good machine learning model.

-__Imbalanced Data__ refers to datasets where the target class has an unseen distribution of observations. i.e., one class (majority class) has a very high number of observations and the other (minority class) has very low number of observations.
+__Imbalanced Data__ refers to datasets where the target class has an uneven distribution of observations. i.e., one class (majority class) has a very high number of samples and the other (minority class) has very low number of samples.

 __Overfitting__ occurs when a model fits the training data too well, and as a result can't accurately predict on new unseen test data